Japan client case studies

 - Healy Consultants registered the Godo Kaisha with the Legal Affairs Bureau of the Ministry of Justice in Tokyo;

-- Healy Consultants assisted our Client to open a corporate bank account with Standard Chartered Bank in Chiyoda-Ku, Tokyo;
+- Healy Consultants assisted our Client to open a corporate bank account with a well-known international bank in Chiyoda-Ku, Tokyo;

 - Healy Consultants registered the company for consumption tax (VAT) at the Japan Tax Bureau in Yokohama;